bridget-basiq/developers/content/API-Reference/3+Stations/query-station-details.md

 ## Query
 To get specific details of a station you need to provide a `stationId`.
 This `id` can be obtained by using the stations query described [here](/API-Reference/Stations/query-stations) or by using the [tile service](/API-Reference/Tile-Service/introduction).

+### Pricing
+To render pricing when using the Eco-Movement station database, you can use the pricing ID to fetch a list of prices on the connector level.
+You can find the `pricing_Id` on evse.connectors.
+The pricing list includes CPO and MSP prices.
+The "adhoc price" is the CPO price.

+When using any other station database, you can use the `tariff` query and `tariff details` query.

 <schema name="station" :frequent="frequently"></schema>

 <response error="station"></response>